roll up your rim

 Try to make sense of every little thing at 2 AM.

-“Eastern Ontario and western Quebec were rattled by a gentle earthquake on Friday night, the Geological Survey of Canada says.
+remain indoors, to take a load off and watch a movie.
+So there I was, watching Spider-man in sake of remembering what exciting flashes I’ve had in my menial life of public expose.
+It was my prize moment on January of 2004 where I was voted hall of fame artist on Sony’s Official website for the Spider-man films.
+The buggers still have my profile up for your viewing pleasure.
+So click here.“Eastern Ontario and western Quebec were rattled by a gentle earthquake on Friday night, the Geological Survey of Canada says.
 The tremor, with a magnitude of 4.5, was too gentle to cause damage, government seismologist Sylvia Hayek said.” - CBCWe had a mild earthquake here about 8:45 PM, enough to shake the house and have an audible rumble.
 I think it lasted about 5 seconds.
 I immediately searched the web for information and it turned out the Americans had the data before we even did.
 The Canadian seismology site was down (probably overwhelmed with hits) and when it did work, there was no firm data on the quake.
 Pretty useless to have a web page re: earthquakes that doesn't work when we have an earthquake.

 I must admit to being rather down and out.
 After visiting the clinic for a two hour wait, I’ve walked out with not only my chest pains still intact, but also a rather terrible cold.
 It again may very well be my fourth inflection with a virus this year.
 It’s scary how sensitive I am.
 I am seeing a docter this weekend for a series of tests.
 Everything should be fine, just cut me some slack.
 That’s what happens when you take time to consider yourself amongst those in the outside world.
 No matter how much you wash your hands or use sanitizer, you’re just bound to pick something up.
 Everything is out to get you.
 But don’t worry about me though, I’ll be fine.